boilerplates-by-visakhvjn/nest-api/README.md

 ### Husky and Pre-Commit Hooks

-The project checks for lint errors on each commit via Husky and eslint
+The project checks for lint errors (eslint) and runs all test cases(jest) on each commit via Husky

 ## API Collection